ucg8j/blog/posts/test-driving-holo3-computer-use-agent.md

 ## When Would You Use a Computer Use Agent?

 Don't reach for a computer-use model if the system has an API, use the API.
-Computer use models can be [45x more expensive than using an API.](https://reflex.dev/blog/computer-use-is-45x-more-expensive-than-structured-apis/) You'd use this when the graphical interface is the only practical option.
+Computer use models can be [45x more expensive than using an API.](https://reflex.dev/blog/computer-use-is-45x-more-expensive-than-structured-apis/) You'd use this when graphical interfaces are the only practical option.

 Old enterprises have plenty of ancient systems with no modern APIs.
 Computer use agents have the potential to control entire desktops with multiple applications.
 I didn't want to handover my real desktop.
 So I restricted the interface to the browser and got `GPT-5.5` to create an exercise for the model to complete - a web based series of tasks.

-I tested this in two stages: first with an easy module that had standard web patterns, then with a harder canvas-rendered module where buttons exist to be clicked, but can't be seen via parsing the webpage.
+I tested this in two stages: first with an easy module that had standard web patterns, then with a harder canvas-rendered module where buttons exist to be clicked, but aren't parseable via the DOM.

 ## The Simple Module